BerliozFramework/BerliozDocs/index.md

 ## Introduction

-**Berlioz Framework** is a slim PHP framework, to easy publish your online projects like website, intranet, api... or all your creations !
+**Berlioz Framework** is a slim PHP framework, to easily publish your online projects like website, intranet, api... or all your creations !
 **Berlioz**, it's a simple and effective alternative PHP framework to the market.

 ## Quick start